Is it Just the Winter Blues or SAD?

 Additional Information: Recognizing Seasonal Affective Disorder

-In some cases, seasonal affective disorder can be treated with Vitamin D3 supplementation and light therapy.
-Treatments for people with SAD may also include medication and cognitive behavioral therapy.
+Sometimes, treatment for SAD includes Vitamin D3 supplementation and light therapy.
+Other ways to treat SAD may include medication and cognitive behavioral therapy.

 Since SAD tends to have a predictable pattern, people predisposed to developing SAD should be proactive about it.
 Seek help from a mental health counselor and take proactive steps to get through this challenging time.